-The average age of the youth detained at the Center this fiscal year was 15 years old.
-One hundred forty nine (149) of the admissions were males, which is 81% of the total population.
-Thirty four (34) of the admissions were females, which make up the remaining 19% of the total population.
-The percentage of females has increased over the last six years as the graph below illustrates.
+The average age of the youth detained at the Center this fiscal year was 15.5 years old.
+One hundred forty three (143) of the admissions were males, which is 85% of the total population.
+Twenty five (25) of the admissions were females, which make up the remaining 15% of the total population.
+The percentage of females has fluctuated over the last six years as the graph below illustrates, however 15% is the average.